Are you looking for the ultimate 5 days in London itinerary?

 If you are a Broadway lover, like musicals or dramatic performances, London’s West End is where you want to be for live theatre performances.

-You want to research online what will be playing when you will be spending your 5 days in London as venues and popular shows sell out quickly.
+You want to research online what will be playing when you are spending your 5 days in London as venues and popular shows sell out quickly.

 And there are so many cool things to do in Covent Garden!